 |get_changelog_string||Some custom fields return numeric ID values as their default values, but you would like to import the corresponding string display value in eazyBI.
 In these cases quite often custom fields also provide string representation which is stored in the issue changelog (check Jira if you see the string values in the issue history when you change this custom field value).
 If the changelog string value is available for this custom field then enable import of this string value in eazyBI.|

 |intervals||String with default interval ranges||If you want to import ranges of numeric values as an interval dimension, then specify the default intervals (for example, |

 |interval_unit||If the custom field returns a time interval value, then specify the default time unit for the |

 If the custom field should be imported as a multi-level dimension then specify an array with level names (for example,

 Enable custom field import as a measure.
 Please enable only for

-See Custom Fields for more information about numeric and date custom fields import as measures.
+See Jira custom fields for more information about numeric and date custom fields import as measures.

 Enable custom measure import with numeric values for several dates.
 The custom field should return multiple lines where each line is in the format